-Certain outpatient services/procedures will be reimbursed without an authorization when performed in the outpatient setting at an in-network facility.
+Certain outpatient services and/or procedures will be reimbursed without an authorization when performed in the outpatient setting at an in-network facility.

-You can view a listing of all CPT codes that require an authorization from MHP when provided in the outpatient setting.
-This list is available on our website, McLarenHealthPlan.org, and is titled Preauthorization Program Guidelines.
+You can view a list of all CPT codes that require an authorization from McLaren when provided in the outpatient setting on our website, McLarenHealthPlan.org.
 This list is reviewed quarterly and may be revised and updated as appropriate.

-The Provider Referral Form (Request for Preauthorization) is available on our website in two formats.
+The provider referral form (Request for Preauthorization) is available on our website in two formats.
 There is a standard fillable PDF form that you can download, print and return by fax or mail.
-You can also the scan the completed form and email to MHPAuthandCharts@mclaren.org.
-In addition, you now have the option of completing and submitting the Provider Referral Form directly from our website.
+You can also the scan the completed form and email it to MHPAuthandCharts@mclaren.org.
+You now have the option of completing and submitting the provider referral form directly from our website.
 Go to McLarenHealthPlan.org, select Provider.
-From the dropdown menu, you can choose the Referral Form from the Quick Links.
-You may print a copy of the completed online Referral Request for your patients' records.
-Use the "print" function from your browser before submitting online form.
+From the dropdown menu, you can choose the referral form from the Quick Links.
+You may print a copy of the completed online referral request for your patients' records.

-MHP continually reviews our referral requirements in an effort to streamline processes for our participating practitioners and members.
-MHP remains committed to the PCP as the care coordinator and the medical home for our members.
+McLaren continually reviews our referral requirements in an effort to streamline processes for our participating practitioners and members.
+McLaren remains committed to the PCP as the care coordinator and the medical home for our members.
 Ongoing coordination of care remains the PCP's responsibility.
-MHP will continue to educate our members on the importance of discussing all health care needs with their PCP.
+McLaren will continue to educate our members on the importance of discussing all health care needs with their PCP.

-Please contact MHP at (888) 327-0671 with any questions.
+Please contact McLaren at (888) 327-0671 (TTY:711) with any questions.

-Any of these procedures, when performed in the inpatient setting or at an out-of-network facility, still require an authorization/referral.
-All services/procedures billed to MHP must be both medically necessary and coded appropriately.
-MHP reviews paid claims to ensure compliance and accuracy.
+Any of these procedures, when performed in the inpatient setting or at an out-of-network facility, still require an authorization.
+All services and/or procedures billed to McLaren must be both medically necessary and coded appropriately.
+McLaren reviews paid claims to ensure compliance and accuracy.